WPsites/WPide/readme.txt

 *   Auto indentation
 *   Tabbed interface for editing multiple files (editing both plugin and theme files at the same time)
 *   Using the WordPress filesystem API, although currently direct access is forced (edit WPide.php in the constructor to change this behaviour) ftp/ssh connections aren't setup yet, since WP will not remember a password need to work out how that will work.
 Maybe use modal to request password when you save but be able to click save all and save a batch with that password.
 Passwords defined in wp-config.php are persistent and would fix this problem but people don't generally add those details.
 Open to ideas here.
-*   Image editing/drawing (requires Flash -  will move over to HTML5 when there is a decent alternative)
+*   Image editing/drawing (this is currently not working..)

 = Feature ideas and improvements: =